chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 ---

-## Deep Learning — Why Things Got So Good
+## 6. Deep Learning — The Magic Sauce

 Traditional machine learning had a ceiling.
-Here's why—and why deep learning broke through it.
+Here's why deep learning broke through it.

 ### The Old Problem: Feature Engineering

 Remember, ML learns from patterns in data.
 But *which* patterns?
 In traditional ML, humans had to specify what features the algorithm should pay attention to.

-For image recognition, you'd have to tell the system: "Look at edge detection, color histograms, texture patterns, etc." This is called "feature engineering," and it's hard.
+For image recognition, you had to tell the system: "Look at edge detection, color histograms, texture patterns, etc." This is called "feature engineering," and it's hard.
 It requires deep domain expertise, and you might miss important features you don't think to include.

 **Deep Learning's breakthrough:** It figures out the important features automatically.